Nonlinear effects of instantaneous and delayed state dependence in a delayed feedback loop: Behavior near the point DZ

 \section{Behavior near the point \textbf{DZ}}

 Our numerical investigation clearly shows that there is a change in the nature of the degenerate transcritical bifurcation at \textbf{DZ} when $b=1/3$, and that this is the reason for the qualitative change of the bifurcation diagram illustrated in Fig.~\ref{fig:Bifurcation-diagram-extended}(a1) and~(a2).
-This motivates the normal form analysis of the codimension-two point \textbf{DZ} here.
+This motivates a center manifold analysis of the codimension-two point \textbf{DZ} here.
 The double-zero singularity at the linear level has already been identified in \cite{walther2006bifurcation}, where its consequences are studied for the case of a DDE with constant delay and a non-smooth instantaneous term of the form

 The analysis of this system in \cite{walther2006bifurcation} established that a family of periodic orbits emerges from $u=0$ at \textbf{DZ}, with period going to infinity while the amplitude decreases to zero; only the parameter $a$ was varied, and the non-smoothness of \eqref{walther:dde} precluded expansion and truncation.
 In our case, the semiflow also lacks smoothness due to state dependence, but we may still apply expansion techniques near \textbf{DZ}.
 Furthermore, our nonlinearity is infinitely degenerate, leading to a line of equilibria in \textbf{DZ}.
 Our goal is to identify and unfold the codimension-three point of the DDE \eqref{eq:sdDDE} at $(\alpha,\beta,b)=(1,-1,1/3)$, which we refer to as \textbf{DZGH}.
 To this end, we write system~\eqref{eq:sdDDE} as